Rede Tupi: Closure

-Recovery
+Aftermath

 After the closure of Rede Tupi, the federal government passed the station's assets to businessmen.
 Bidding was opened on July 23, 1980 and the Grupo Abril (which would later operate MTV Brasil), the Silvio Santos Group (SBT), the Bloch (Rede Manchete), and other smaller companies entered the race.
 As at the time, Veja Magazine was bothering the government with criticism, they decided to pass on April 23, 1981, a new license of channel 4 in São Paulo to the Silvio Santos, channel 6 in RJ to the Bloch Group and from 1985, the other assets of the station (building, equipment and another unused channel) to the Silvio Santos Group and Abril.

 The station's building served as the headquarters of Abril, which for 23 years, generated the MTV Brasil channel, currently on pay television directly by Viacom (now Paramount Global), under the name MTV.
 Despite not being able to obtain the VHF channel 4 license, necessary to carry out the project to create its television network, in January 1987, the Grupo Abril obtained its UHF channel.
 After getting its own channel, and with the maturity of MTV Brasil in the market, Abril Radiodifusão applied in 2003 for several TV retransmission licenses in various locations in the country.
 After a rapid crisis in the group and the huge drop in ratings, not only for direct competitors, but also for the internet, MTV Brasil closed on September 30, 2013, giving way to Ideal TV, which was previously a subscription channel, now as a provisional broadcaster, since Abril did not express interest in maintaining the channel.
 On December 18, 2013, Grupo Abril announced the sale of Abril Radiodiffusion, which broadcasts Ideal TV, to Grupo Spring, which publishes the Brazilian edition of Rolling Stone magazine.
 The values of the transaction were not disclosed, but according to sources heard by the newspaper Folha de S. Paulo, the sale was closed at around R$350 million and was carried out by the USA bank JP Morgan.
 The sale was approved by the Ministry of Communications and the Administrative Council for Economic Defense (CADE).